fdac15/news/README.md

 # Syllabus for "Fundamentals of Digital Archeology"

+## [Oct 9]
+* Formal proposals with the objective workplan, etc. for the final project will be presented .

+## [Oct 7]
+* Class time reserved for groups to meet and prepare the workplan, primary assignments, and schedule for the final project.

+## [Oct 5]
+* Clarification of deliverables for the final project

+## [Oct 2]
+* Final report on Discovery project
+* Final project selection: everyone will have a project to work on

+## [Sep 30]
+* Will finish modelling lecture
+* Remaining Final Project sales pitches

 ## [Sep 28] Final Project sales pitch, Discovery status
 * A few proposals for the final project will be presented
 * The progress update on the discovery project
   1. The data collection is, presumably over
-  2. This week analyze the results and present the results on Friday (short 3 min presentations)
+  2. This week analyze the results and present the results on Friday (short 3-4 min presentations)
   3. The spreadsheet linked from fdac15/discovery is still empty
 * Other matters